-See ACOM Policy 434 for details regarding encounter adjustments as a result of retroactive recoveries and the processes for identifying claims that have a reasonable expectation of recovery.
+See ACOM Policy 434 for details regarding retroactive recoveries, encounter adjustments as a result of retroactive recoveries, and the processes for identifying claims that have a reasonable expectation of recovery.

-Other Third Party Liability Recoveries: The Contractor shall identify the existence of potentially liable parties using a variety of methods, including referrals, and data mining through the use of trauma code edits, utilizing the codes provided by AHCCCS.
+Other Third Party Liability Recoveries: The Contractor shall identify the existence of potentially liable parties using a variety of methods, including referrals, and data mining.
 The Contractor shall not pursue recovery in the following circumstances, unless the case has been referred to the Contractor by AHCCCS or AHCCCS' authorized representative:

 - Motor Vehicle Cases

-- Other Casualty Cases
+- 2. Other Casualty Cases

 - Tort feasors

-- Restitution Recoveries
+- 4. Restitution Recoveries

-- Worker's Compensation Cases
+- 5. Worker's Compensation Cases

-Upon identification of a potentially liable third party for any of the above situations, the Contractor shall, within 10 business days, report the potentially liable third party to AHCCCS' TPL Contractor for determination of a mass tort, total plan case, or joint case, as specified in Attachment F3, Contractor Chart of Deliverables.
-Failure to report these cases may result in one of the remedies specified in Section D, Paragraph 72, Sanctions.
+Upon identification of a potentially liable third party for any of the above situations, the Contractor shall, within 10 business days, report the potentially liable third party to AHCCCS' TPL Contractor for determination of a mass tort, total plan case, or joint case, as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+Failure to report these cases may result in one of the remedies specified in Section D, Paragraph 76, Administrative Actions.
 A mass tort case is a case where multiple plaintiffs or a class of plaintiffs have filed a lawsuit against the same tort feasor(s) to recover damages arising from the same or similar set of circumstances (e.g. class action lawsuits) regardless of whether any reinsurance or Fee-For-Service payments are involved.
 A total plan case is a case where payments for services rendered to the member are exclusively the responsibility of the Contractor; no reinsurance or Fee-For-Service payments are involved.
 By contrast, a "joint" case is one where Fee-For-Service payments and/or reinsurance payments are involved.
 The Contractor shall cooperate with AHCCCS' authorized representative in all collection efforts.